-Name Status Indication U (Power) Off Power is off.
-On Power is on.
-(System) Flashing The Router is working properly. 🕈 (System) On/Off The Router has a system error.
-Off The Wireless function is disabled. ∕≌(WLAN) Flashing The Wireless function is enabled.
-Off There is no device linked to the corresponding port. ਓ (WAN), ⊊(LAN 1-4) On There is a device linked to the corresponding port but there is no activity.
+Name Status Indication (Power) Off Power is off. • (Power) On Power is on.
+(System) Flashing The Router is working properly. ★ (System) On/Off The Router has a system error.
+Off The Router isn't connected to any wireless device.
+(WLAN) On The Router is connected to some wireless device(s). ·(VVL/IIV) Flashing Data is being transferred between the Router and the wireless device(s) connected to it.
+Off There is no device linked to the corresponding port. ⊘ (WAN), □ (LAN 1-4) On On There is a device linked to the corresponding port there is no activity.
 Flashing There is an active device linked to the corresponding port.
 Slow Flash A wireless device is connecting to the network by WPS function.
-This process will last in the first 2 minutes. ⊖ (WPS) On A wireless device has been successfully added to the network by WPS function.
+This process will last in the first 2 minutes. ⊖(wps) On A wireless device has been successfully added to the network by WPS function.
 Quick Flash A wireless device failed to be added to the network by WPS function.